Updated on June 25th, 2023

 Arizona eviction notices are documents that are served on a tenant by their landlord with the intent of terminating a tenancy between the parties within a certain period of time (notice period).
 Before a landlord can file an eviction action with their local court, the tenant must be given a notice to quit detailing the violation they committed and warning them that they may be evicted if they don’t cure the violation.
-A notice to quit also states the number of days they have to cure the violation or, if they don’t have the option to cure, how many days they have to vacate the premises before an eviction suit is filed.
+A notice to quit also states the number of days they have to cure the violation.
+If the tenant does not have the option to cure, the notice will state how many days the tenant has to vacate the premises before an eviction suit is filed.

 Examples of violations that the tenant is allowed to cure are paying the landlord back after missing a rent payment, repairing damages caused to the dwelling, or failure to comply with pet restrictions.
-If the tenant fails to cure the violation or move out of the premises as per the notice’s demands, an eviction action can be filed with the courthouse.
+If the tenant fails to cure the violation, an eviction action can be filed with the courthouse.

 - Grace Period: Not mentioned in state statutes.